 Alumni Profile Zoe Crane

-BA Psychology Major, Counselling and Human Development Minor, Certificate in liberal Arts (2019), Simon Fraser University
+BA Psychology Major, Counselling and Human Development Minor, Certificate in Liberal Arts (2019), Simon Fraser University

 Human Resources Management Certificate (2020), SFU Continuing Studies

-Connect with Hooman on LinkedIn here
+Connect with Zoe on LinkedIn here

 1. Where do you currently work and what is your position?